|

 etc.

-Again, being prolific is not a good recipe for being great.
+Again, being prolific is not a good strategy for being great.

 The 20-minute solo guitar improvisation Fragile Moments In Slow Motion (Universal Tongue, 2008) and the